johanndiedrick/soniclab-binauralbeats/readme.md

 ### Order of tasks

-* Describe and Create our AudioUnit
+* Describe and create our AudioUnit

 * Create our oscillator class